Glossary

 Partnership: An association of two or more persons or entities formed to carry on as co-owners of an unincorporated business.
 Partnership accounts, together with corporation and unincorporated association accounts, are a separate account ownership category.

 Pass-Through Coverage: Deposit insurance coverage that is provided for the interest of each participant in an employee benefit plan.
-Pass-through coverage also applies when a fiduciary deposits funds on behalf of a client provided certain requirements, such as record-keeping and titling, are met.
+Pass-through coverage also applies when a fiduciary or agent deposits funds on behalf of a client provided certain requirements, such as record-keeping and titling, are met.

 Power of Attorney: A written statement identifying a person as the agent for another with powers stated in the document.
 Full power may be granted, or the authority may be limited to certain functions, such as making deposits and withdrawals from a checking account.
 The Power of Attorney must be drafted in conformance with state requirements.